Rasool Rayani, Board Chair

-Deirdre Roberts, Chair
+Deirdre Roberts, Past Chair

 Deirdre has enjoyed a successful career in radio and television broadcasting that started in London at the BBC and continued at CBC in Vancouver.
 In 25 years at CBC she was involved in many areas of arts and documentary programming.
 Currently Deirdre is a full-time artist exhibiting with the Winchester Gallery.
 Deirdre has been involved with the Victoria Foundation for several years serving as a valued granting committee member.
 Deirdre’s other community involvement has included Victoria Hospice, and she is currently involved in The Partnership Walk for Global Poverty and Friends of UVic Libraries.